TEMPORARY RELIEF AND OTHER VISAS

 DAPA referred to an executive action from President Obama where it plan to grant deferred action to individuals who:

 have no status as of November 20, 2014;

 is a parent of a U.S. citizen or lawful permanent resident born on or before November 20, 2014;

 have continuous residence in the United States since January 1, 2010; and

 have not been convicted of a felony or 3 or more misdemeanors, or significant misdemeanors.

-Note that an equally divided US Supreme Court has affirmed the ruling of the lower court effectively blocking the implementation of DAPA and the extended version of DACA.
+Note that an equally divided US Supreme Court affirmed the ruling of the lower court effectively blocking the implementation of DAPA and the extended version of DACA.
 Now that President Trump has permanent suspended DACA it remains to be seen if Congress can pass a law that would grant benefits to immigrants that would be eligible to apply under either program.

 Diversity Lottery Visas

 The Diversity Immigrant Visa Program (DV Program) is available every year.
 Eligibility depends on whether you are a national of a country with low rates of immigration to the U.S. To qualify, the principal DV applicant must have a high school education, or its equivalent, or two years of qualifying work experience.

 Lottery winners residing outside the United States can immigrate through consular processing and issuance of an immigrant visa.
 Lottery winners in the U.S. can apply for adjustment of status, if eligible.